dougsweetser/Q/docs/Blogs/Discovery/discovery.md

 That term is the reason I purchased quaternions.com in 1997.
 Oh, and some other stuff.
 I always wanted the other three terms to have a name.
-I know I asked on sci.physics.research what the three terms should be called, but that post to the moderated newsgroup was not awswered.
+I know I asked on sci.physics.research what the three terms should be called, but that post to the moderated newsgroup was not answered.
 The Spring of 2016, I came up with a reasonable name of (2 dt dx, 2 dt dy, 2 dt dz) - space-times-time.
 The name describes exactly what it happens to be.